rsnikhil/Forvis_RISCV-ISA-Spec/Regression_Testing/README.txt

     In particular:

-    - It has an 'ignore_list' to filter out certain files in the TestPrograms directory, such as tests for features that Forvis does not yet implement
+    - It has an 'ignore_list' to filter out certain files in the Test_Programs directory, such as tests for features that Forvis does not yet implement

     - It has some other ad hoc and fragile ways to ignore .dump files